Maumoon Abdul Gayoom: 2008 presidential election

 In August 2007, Gayoom, during a trip to Laamu Atoll, announced his candidacy for the 2008 presidential election from the Dhivehi Rayyithunge Party.
 Although according to DRP's regulations, he was already the official candidate, as the party's leader was automatically nominated for presidential elections.
-His candidacy was challenged in the Maldivian Supreme Court, as the new constitution stated that a president could serve only two terms, while Gayoom was seeking a seventh term.
+His candidacy was challenged in the Supreme Court of the Maldives, as the new constitution stated that a president could serve only two terms, while Gayoom was seeking a seventh term.
 He contended that his previous terms should not be counted, as they were served under the old constitution.
-The Supreme Court agreed, stating that the term limits applied only to terms served "under the new constitution," thus allowing Gayoom to contest the election.
+The Supreme Court of the Maldives agreed, stating that the term limits applied only to terms served "under the new constitution," thus allowing Gayoom to contest the election.

 On 5 August 2008, Gayoom chose atoll minister Ahmed Thasmeen Ali as his running mate.
 Three days afterwards, the presidential campaign began.
 During the campaign, Gayoom focused on his presidency's reforms in education and healthcare, portraying them as key pillars of national progress under his leadership.
 He pledged to drive further developments in economic and social development to elevate the Maldives.
 In his criticism of Mohamed Nasheed, his main opposition, Gayoom questioned Nasheed's capacity to govern, warning that his policies could undermine the Islamic values that form the foundation of Maldivian society and governance.

 Gayoom's age concerns also arose during the campaign.
 During the campaign, the Maldivian Democratic Party accused him of attempting to rig the election and achieve a first-round victory.
 Several news outlets reported that Gayoom and Nasheed would face each other in a run-off.
 The election was the first time Gayoom was facing opposition candidates, and the first multi-party elections.
 Gayoom won the first round of the 2008 Maldivian presidential election with 40.63% of the vote.
 However, in the second round, he lost to his opponent, Mohamed Nasheed.
 Gayoom conceded the election the following day in a speech, expressing acceptance of the results and pledging a peaceful transfer of power.